Last Updated on January 17, 2025 by Kittredge Cherry

 This post is part of the LGBTQ Saints series by Kittredge Cherry.
 Traditional and alternative saints, people in the Bible, LGBTQ martyrs, authors, theologians, religious leaders, artists, deities and other figures of special interest to lesbian, gay, bisexual and transgender and queer (LGBTQ) people and our allies are covered.

-This article was originally published on Q Spirit in January 2017, expanded with new material over time, and was most recently updated on Jan.
-12, 2024.
+This article has evolved and expanded greatly since the first version was posted in January 2010.
+It was published on Q Spirit in January 2017, was enhanced with new material over time, and was most recently updated on Jan.
+17, 2025.

 Copyright © Kittredge Cherry.
 All rights reserved.